 - Drain pan, which collects, and drains condensed water.
 Replacement: $250–$575

 - Condensate drain tube, which drains the drain pan.
 Replacement: $100–$195.

 - The drain line, which may need to be flushed of mold, mildew or clogs.
 Service cost: $75–$250.

-7. Ductwork Repair
+7. Broken Ductwork

-Emergency services are frequently more expensive, but worth it to lower the risk of interruptions to your comfort.
+Emergency services are usually more expensive, but worth it to minimize interruptions to your comfort.
 An average emergency call may be around $315 for night, weekend or holiday visits.